aspose-svg/Aspose.SVG-Products/svg/net/_index.md

    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Convert SVG to PNG, PDF, XPS, and other formats
+     Convert SVG using C#
     </h2>
     <p>
      Aspose.SVG for .NET can read and convert SVG to PDF, XPS and major image formats.
-The conversion process is simple and reliable, thus making Aspose.SVG for .NET API a perfect choice.
+The conversion process is simple and reliable, thus making SVG .NET API a perfect choice.
+You can use API in your C# or any other .NET application to develop converter applications without getting into the details of underlying file formats.
 Getting conversion functionality is simple and depends on each application requirement.
-Here is the few lines of code for conversion between formats.
+Here are a few lines of code for conversion between formats.
     </p>

     <div class="codeblock" id="code">
      <h3>
 Convert SVG to PNG - C#